Skip to Main Content

 Search Tips -most search engines use these two basic ways of searching:

-Boolean Searching – a funny word for using the terms and / or / not when using two or more search terms.
+Boolean Searching – a word for using the terms and / or / not when using two or more search terms.

 (ex.
 Japan OR Germany – would return anything on Germany or Japan; Japan NOT Germany – would exclude any results of Japan that mentioned Germany)